Environmental Factors >

 In 2012, FFHC realized the idea of rainwater harvesting and reuse by installing a 1.3 million-liter rainwater recycling tank in the basement of our Headquarters Building, which is used for watering gardens and flushing toilets.
 Apart from the Headquarters Building, the Company also duplicated that experience at other branch office buildings.
 We installed rainwater recycling tanks at our Yanping Building and Zhongli Branch in 2020.
 A rainwater harvesting system was installed at the Wanhua Branch, which is used to water the green roof to take full advantage of water resources.

-In 2023, the Group's total water consumption was 236.52 million liters.
-Tap water therefore made up 99.98%% of the water consumption and 0.02% came from the Headquarters building basement's overflow and rainwater.
+In 2024, the Group's total water consumption was 235.45 million liters.
+Tap water therefore made up 99.98% of the water consumption and 0.02% came from the Headquarters building basement's overflow and rainwater.
 FFHC investigated water consumption at each company including operating sites.
 Apart from First Bank's existing domestic locations of operations, securities firms, securities investment trust enterprises, life insurance companies and the AMC Head Office, units included in calculating the total amount of water consumption also expanded to encompass securities firms, securities investment trust enterprises, life insurance companies and AMC's domestic locations of operations in 2022.
-First Bank's overseas locations of operations have also been included in the pool in 2023.

 In order to improve water use efficiency, the headquarters building introduced the "ISO 46001 Water Efficiency Management Systems" and obtained certification in 2021, strengthening water resources management measured by implementing and optimizing the daily management of major water-consuming equipment, as well as through the water use review and performance evaluation, including using a management and monitoring system to control the operations of each water pump.
 Water consumption at each operating site was regularly investigated to see if there was any leakage in the piping and facilities.
 Speedy repair was a must in case of leakage.
 Certified green water-saving devices such as water-saving tap fittings, 2-stage flushing toilets, and sensor-controlled urinals were also installed to reduce water usage.
 We adjust the kitchen dishwashing process to save washing water.
 In addition, to protect water resource, we have installed an oil trap in the headquarters' on-site kitchen, utilized eco-friendly cleaning agents, and used warm water to clean dishes, which will reduce the quantity of cleaning agents used.
 In addition, we have engaged contractors to carry out septic tank pumping on a regular basis and conducted wastewater testing to determine the directional flow of contaminants, thereby improving overall water quality and reducing pollution.